prplecake/jrgnsn.net/_travel/2017-11-11-Trip-to-Chicago.md

 Minneapolis, and CTA *blew it right out of the water.* There were plenty of routes to choose from, and the train got me out of the loop and to my next stop in half an hour flat.
-For comparison, that would've been about a 45 minutes drive, or at least an hour long bus ride.
+For comparison, that would've been about a 45 minutes drive, or at least an hour-long bus ride.

 ### Mall

 On Saturday evening I decided to go to the Water Tower Place, a mall in downtown Chicago in the Loop.
-It was fairly similar to the Mall of America, with less stores overall and more expensive/high-end stores.
+It was fairly similar to the Mall of America, with fewer stores overall and more expensive/high-end stores.

 I learned that Amazon has some retail footprints (called pop-ups, I believe).
-I was looking for a longer lightning cable since I've been using USB extension cabled and they're starting to wear apart.
+I was looking for a longer lightning cable since I've been using USB extension cables and they're starting to wear apart.
 An employee noticed me looking at them and the exchange went something like
 this: